salkantay trek

 Important information

-When completing your booking, you will be assigned the best tickets to Machu Picchu and train schedules available.
-If you already have a ticket to Machu Picchu and do not want to include it in your reservation, please contact us.
+• When you make your reservation, we will assign you the best available tickets to Machu Picchu and the most convenient train schedules.
+If you already have your ticket and prefer not to include it in your reservation, please contact us.

-At the beginning of the tour we ask for a deposit of 30 soles for the duffle bag, which will be returned at the end of the tour.
+• At the beginning of the tour, a deposit of 30 soles will be requested for the luggage bag, which will be refunded at the end of the tour.

 Cancellation policy